alphagov/govuk-developer-docs/source/manual/add-authentication-to-an-application.html.md

    non-Rails app, check [OmniAuth][] documentation (GDS-SSO uses OmniAuth).
 4. Update the application tests so that there is a user created or mocked for tests.
 [Example commit][gds-sso-test-user].
-5. If the application is part of [Publishing End-to-end Tests][publishing-e2e] then you may need to add user creation to the database seeds.
-   [Example commit][e2e-database-seeds].

 ## Before an application can be deployed with authentication